FamilySearch/gedcomx/xml-format-specification.md

 <a id="resource-reference"/>

-## 2.2 The "ResourceReference" XML Type
+## 2.2 The "ResourceReference" Data Type

 The `rdf:ResourceReference` XML type is used to (de)serialize the `http://www.w3.org/1999/02/22-rdf-syntax-ns#ResourceReference` data type.